Frequently Asked Questions

 Yes, all of our services are free!

 The site is not sponsored by, or affiliated with, any institution or company.
 The only source of income of this site is constituted by the few ads we have put on it.
-This is actually a necessity, since we have to pay our hosting fees each month.

-We currently do not accept donations.
+We do not currently accept donations.
 If you sincerely want to help the project, the best way is by spreading the word.
 Telling your flute fellows about the site, or writing about it on your blog are the best ways to support the site.
 The more followers we have, the more we are motivated to keep up with our mission.

 Why is flutetunes.com better than other sheet music websites?

-We can think of many reasons.
+We can think of several reasons.

-- Most of the other websites are selling sheet music; we provide it for free.
+• Most of the other websites are selling sheet music; we provide it for free.

-- Most of the scores one can find on the net are, simply put, horrible.
+• Many of the scores one can find on the net are, simply put, horrible.
 We are proud of the quality of our scores.

-- Our sheet music is prepared by flute players for flute players.
+• Our sheet music is prepared by flute players for flute players.
 We make a point of respecting the capabilities of the flute, while aiming at emphasizing the melodic nature of pieces.

-- We provide free play-along tracks.
+• We provide free play-along tracks.

-How shall I use this site?
+How should I use this site?

-The sheet music we provide every day is great for your practice sessions.
+The sheet music we post every day is great for your practice sessions.
 We suggest to practice sight-reading at the end of your usual practice routine, just like a dessert at the end of the meal.
 You'll soon find out that this is not only beneficial to your playing, but also incredibly fun!
 Maybe at first it won't be so easy to read all those notes on the fly, but you can rest assured that your abilities will improve very quickly!

 Is this site family safe?